-One of the biggest lawn care issues I see on a weekly basis is overwatering the lawn.
+One of the biggest and more common lawn care issues is overwatering the lawn.
 It is safe to say there is a large portion of homeowners who have no control over their sprinkler system or how to use it effectively.
 The sprinkler runtimes are likely set by their irrigation service upon start-up and never adjusted or monitored, a "set it and forget it" approach is convenient but not efficient.
 Often, sprinklers can be seen on before, during, and after rainstorms.

 Know Your Sprinkler System